 The addition of a simple bed rail on or around your bed can help make it safer and easier to get in and out of bed.
 Bed rails are available in a multitude of different types and styles.
-Some even come with trays to hold your morning coffee or pockets to stash away your favorite book or the TV remote.
+Some even come equipped with trays to hold your morning coffee or pockets to stash away your favorite book or the TV remote.

 What is a Bed Rail?